Will you get an extra paycheck in March? How to know

-“So if you’re getting paid on the first, third and fifth Fridays, that means you have a bonus paycheck, which obviously you still earned, but is potentially outside of your regular budget and kind of like a mini windfall or a mini bonus,” Chanelle Bessette, banking specialist with NerdWallet, told Nexstar.
+“If you’re getting paid on the first, third, and fifth Fridays, that means you have a bonus paycheck, which obviously you still earned, but is potentially outside of your regular budget and kind of like a mini windfall or a mini bonus,” Chanelle Bessette, banking specialist with NerdWallet, told NEWS10’s parent company, Nexstar.

-Not every employee who gets biweekly checks will get an “extra” check during the same months, however.

 Is it a bonus check?